ashfinal/vimrc-config/README.md

 Download [.vimrc][vimrc] file, put it in your home directory.
 Run vim as usual, it can handle itself quite well.

-Tips for Linux & macOS users:
+Tips for Linux & macOS users(install & update):

     curl -Lo ~/.vimrc https://j.mp/re-vim